TertiusRoach/development-portfolio_4.00/README.md

 # Logical Breakdown

 This project employs a refined system of visual states to orchestrate user attention and establish a clear hierarchy within your **source layout containers** folder.
-The aforementioned containers resides inside of `source/layouts/container/` and includes the following `${blockName}`.
+The aforementioned containers resides inside of `source/layouts/container/` and includes the following `${blockName}`

 - `Overlay`
 - `Leftbar`